Nutty-Nuts/Notes/sophomore/second/CSCC 31/Instruction Set Architecture.md

 ---
 - Flow of Control refers to the sequence in which instructions are executed dynamically during program execution
 ## Branches
+- Branches jump to different instructions during program execution without regard to the program counter
 ## Procedures
+- Procedures is an instruction used to perform some specific tasks and returns control to the caller
 ## Co-routines
+- Co-routines are procedures that call each other to transfer control
 ## Traps
+- Trap is an automatic procedure call initiated by some condition caused by the program and is usually detected by the hardware of microprogram. *(e.g. overflow, undefined opcode, and etc.)*
+	- Are also
 ## Interrupts
+- Interrupts are changes in flow of control caused not by the running program but by something else, usually related to input and output